• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Choose a baking pan that can fit one package rolls.
-Spray it with non-stick cooking spray.
+• Prep.
+Preheat oven to 350°F. Choose a baking pan that can fit one package of rolls.
+Spray it with cooking spray.

-• Make orange-butter - Stir all orange butter ingredients in a small bowl until sugar is dissolved.
+• Make orange butter.
+Stir all the orange butter ingredients together in a small bowl until the sugar dissolves.
+Make sure the butter is warm when mixing — this helps create a smooth, pourable consistency for drizzling.

-• Using a spoon drizzle orange butter evenly into the cut opening, making sure the butter soaks into the bread.
-Use all the butter.
+• Drizzle.
+Using a spoon, drizzle the orange butter evenly into the cuts, allowing it to soak into the bread.
+Make sure to use all the butter for maximum flavor.

-• Bake for 14 to 16 minutes or until the top is golden brown.
-Place baking pan on a wire rack and let cool until lukewarm.
+• Bake.
+Bake for 14–16 minutes, or until the tops are golden brown.
+Transfer the pan to a wire rack and let the rolls cool until lukewarm.

 Notes